-An education, health and care (EHC) plan (commonly referred to as an EHCP) is for children and young people with Special Educational Needs (SEN) aged up to 25 who need more support than is available through SEN Support.
+An education, health and care (EHC) plan (often called an EHCP) is for children and young people with special educational needs (SEN) aged up to 25 who need more support than is available through SEN Support.

 An EHC plan is a legal document that describes a child or young person's special educational, health and social care needs.
 It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life.

-In BCP Council we have a graduated response .
+In BCP Council we have a Graduated Response.
 This means that your child's early years setting, school or college will provide the right level of support to meet their special educational needs.
-The needs of most children and young people can be met in their current early years setting, school or college through quality first teaching (also known as universal support) or SEN support (universal plus).
+The needs of most children and young people can be met in their current early years setting, school or college through quality first teaching (also known as universal support) or SEN support (also known as universal plus).

-Only a small percentage of children and young people with SEND will require the support of an EHCP.
+Only a small percentage of children and young people with SEND will require the support of an EHCP (about 3%).

-- a description of the child or young person’s Special Educational Needs
+- a description of a child or young person’s special educational needs

 - the views, interests and aspirations of the child or young person and their parents/carers